tushar-sharma/tushar-sharma.github.io/_posts/2024-12-13-review-book-how-to-change-your-mind.md

 Clinical studies suggest that psilocybin can alleviate anxiety and depression in people with terminal cancer, helping them face death with reduced fear.

 Similarly, MDMA (commonly known as ecstasy) has shown promise in treating PTSD (Post-Traumatic Stress Disorder) in clinical trials.
+MDMA tends to lead to a crash after effects wear off.
+LSD on other hand has afterglow (only if it's a good trip).

 Marijuana has been researched for medical benefits, including pain relief and reduction of chemotherapy-induced nausea, but it does not share the same psychedelic properties as LSD or psilocybin.

-LSD is a schedule 1 substance that means the US goverment consider its' a drug of abuse with no accepted medical use and its illegal to sell and possess.
+LSD is a **Schedule 1 substance** that means the US goverment consider its' a drug of abuse with no accepted medical use and its illegal to sell and possess.

 Timothy Leary, a psychologist and professor at Harvard, became a prominent advocate for the use of psychedelics after conducting experiments with psilocybin in the 1960s.